alw1746/RPI-LCD-STM32/README.md

 The Arduino sketches should be run in the following order:

-1. **graphictest** - generate test patterns on the LCD.
+1. **graphictest.ino** - generate test patterns on the LCD.
 This verifies LCD-STM32 wiring is correct.
 ![graphictest output](/images/graphictest.jpg)

-2. **LCDcalibrate** - display the boundary and pressure limits(min/max) of the LCD.
+2. **LCDcalibrate.ino** - display the boundary and pressure limits(min/max) of the LCD.
 Plug these values into TSpaint.
-3. **TSpaint** - enhanced version of Adafruit's touchscreen painter.
+3. **TSpaint.ino** - enhanced version of Adafruit's touchscreen painter.